jvargeaux/editor/README.md

 An __extremely simple__ and _lightweight_ rich-text editor.

-Run this editor on your computer locally or on a server of your choice.
+Edit documents by running this editor on your computer locally or on a server of your choice.

+Documents are stored in raw HTML.

+After editing, document content can simply be copied to a web server of choice and served statically along with your desired `.css` stylesheet on a website or blog.

+## Features

 - Edit blog posts, articles, etc. in the same style with which they will be seen at distrubution time.

-	- No markdown, text boxes, or ugly UI.
-What You See Is _Actually_ What You Get.
+No markdown, text boxes, or ugly UI.

-- Customize multiple style presets for different looks
+- Customize multiple style presets for different looks.

-Output is raw HTML.

-After editing, document content can simply be copied to a web server of choice and served statically along with your desired `.css` stylesheet on a website or blog.
+- Add your own elements

 ## Table of Contents